lwjglgamedev/lwjglbook-bookcontents-leg/chapter04/chapter4.md

 The rasterization stage takes the triangles generated in the previous stages, clips them and transforms them into pixel-sized fragments.

-Those fragments are used during the fragment processing stage by the fragment shader to generate pixels assigning them the final color that gets written into the framebuffer.
+Those fragments are used during the fragment processing stage by the fragment shader to generate pixels assigning them the final colour that gets written into the framebuffer.
 The framebuffer is the final result of the graphics pipeline.
 It holds the value of each pixel that should be drawn to the screen.

 Keep in mind that 3D cards are designed to parallelize all the operations described above.
-The input data can be processes in parallel in order to generate the final scene.
+The input data can be processed in parallel in order to generate the final scene.

 So let's start writing our first shader program.
-Shaders are written by using the GLSL language \(OpenGL Shading Language\) which is based on ANSI C. First we will create a file named “`vertex.vs`” \(The extension is for Vertex Shader\) under the resources directory with the following content:
+Shaders are written by using the GLSL language \(OpenGL Shading Language\) which is based on ANSI C. First we will create a file named “`vertex.vs`” \(the extension is for Vertex Shader\) under the resources directory with the following content:

 ```
 #version 330